Another 36 Covid-linked deaths recorded in weekly update

 Thirty-six deaths linked to Covid-19 in Northern Ireland have been recorded in the latest weekly update.

-The figure represents an increase of 10 fatalities on the 26 deaths that occurred in the previous week, according to data compiled by the Northern Ireland Statistics and Research Agency (Nisra).
+The total of deaths is the same as was recorded in the previous week, according to data compiled by the Northern Ireland Statistics and Research Agency (Nisra).

 The Nisra figure is drawn from different data sources and is always higher than the Department of Health’s total, as it provides a broader picture of the impact of Covid-19.